rytswd/comvent/README.md

 ### ChatBot Setup

-It is pretty easy to provide ChatBot experience in PR / Issue comment.
+It is pretty easy to provide simplistic ChatBot experience with PR / Issue comment.

 You can add Comvent setup at the beginning of the `issue_comment` event, and use its output to run any step afterwards based on the patterns found.
 The below is an example to simply repsond to a comment.